alexmojaki/funcfinder/README.md

 funcfinder.ask(how_to_test_if_number_is_even)
 ```

 Note that this is NOT a real test.
 If the tests you write for production code look like that then you can expect your systems to break all the time.
-But questions on funcfinder don't need to be thorough at all - they just need to contain enough detail to narrow things down.
+But when you want to ask funcfinder a new question you don't need to be thorough at all - just give enough detail to narrow things down.
 Most answers in the repository won't even expect an integer as input and will fail immediately.
 A few unwanted answers could potentially survive this test (e.g. check if the number is a power of two), but it's very easy to either take a quick look and see which answer you actually need, or to add a couple more test cases to narrow things down (e.g. `assert func(6)`).

-If answers are found they will usually come with names of questions that they solve, which you can inspect with `funcfinder show` to see more detailed tests.
+If answers are found they will come with names of questions that they solve, which you can inspect with `funcfinder show` to see more detailed tests.

 There are just a few simple guidelines to asking questions.
 Your expected answer must have a simple function signature: no `*args` or `**kwargs`, and no tuple unpacking (i.e. no `def foo(a, (b, c)): ...`).
 Therefore every call to `func` in the question must have the same number of arguments, none of them named.
 You're looking for a solution to a specific problem, not a neat API.